 2. Slide decks are built for discussion, not just presentation

-It’s hard, as a presentation audience member, to dig your way out of an “info-dump” and participate in a meaningful discussion of the data and its implications.
-As mentioned previously, the “report” style of presentation often lacks a unifying theme by way of having a working hypothesis about the data.
+It is hard, as an audience member, to dig your way out of an info-dump and participate in a meaningful discussion of the data and its implications.
+As mentioned earlier, the report style of presentation often lacks a unifying theme because it does not begin with a working hypothesis.
 This forces the audience to draw their own conclusions on the fly, without the assistance of the presenter guiding the conversation through arguments made on the slides.

-To ensure audience members are prepared for conversation, McKinsey presenters create slides laying out arguments clearly and present supporting data in an easily absorbed format.
+To ensure audience members are prepared for conversation, McKinsey presenters create slides that lay out arguments clearly and present supporting data in an easily absorbed format.

 3. Slide decks prioritize immediate takeaway insights

-McKinsey style decks created by the firm’s consultants are innovative for reasons beyond having a working hypothesis to unify their presentations.
-To make the most of their audience’s time, slide decks lead with the consultant’s insights, rather than the “show your work” approach common in academic presentations.
+McKinsey-style decks are innovative for reasons beyond having a working hypothesis to unify their presentations.
+To make the most of their audience’s time, slide decks lead with the consultant’s insights, rather than the show-your-work approach common in academic presentations.

 Core principles of McKinsey style

 McKinsey presentations are distinctive because they adhere to a set of structural principles.
-Deploying these principles in your own presentations, you’ll create slide decks with the power to persuade on a deep level.
+Deploying these principles in your own presentations, you will create slide decks with the power to persuade on a deep level.

 The Pyramid Principle

-The pyramid principle, developed in the 1960s by one of McKinsey’s first female MBA hires, Barbara Minto, starts slide decks with the key takeaway, instead of building up to it.
-Slides following provide supporting arguments, undergirded by trustworthy data.
+The Pyramid Principle, developed in the 1960s by one of McKinsey’s first female MBA hires, Barbara Minto, starts slide decks with the key takeaway instead of building up to it.
+Slides that follow provide supporting arguments undergirded by trustworthy data.

 The MECE framework – Mutually Exclusive, Collectively Exhaustive

-The ME – mutually exclusive – part of this acronym means that each group in a problem set must contain NOTHING shared with another group.
+The mutually exclusive part of this acronym means that each group in a problem set must contain nothing shared with another group.

-The CE – collectively exhaustive – part of the MECE framing process means that once you’ve defined how a group is structured within your problem-solving approach, you must consider all potential impacts related to that group structure.
+The collectively exhaustive part of the MECE framing process means that once you have defined how a group is structured within your problem-solving approach, you must consider all potential impacts related to that group structure.

-The MECE framework helps McKinsey consultants ensure they’ve addressed all angles of the problem they’re to resolve.
+The MECE framework helps consultants ensure they have addressed all angles of the problem they are being asked to solve.

 Action titles